nationalarchives/terraform-aws-organizations-ous-by-path/examples/resource-with-tagging/README.md

 # AWS Organizations OU by Path

-Creates Organization Units within an AWS Organization.
+Creates Organization Units with tags within an AWS Organization.
 To be deployed to the management account within an existing AWS Organization.

 ## Local Development - Terraform